All in One Paint for Furniture + Cheap Herringbone Accent

 Can you water down Heirloom Traditions Paint?

+You can!
 The back of the can says “do not thin,” but I have added water to Heirloom Traditions All in One Paint.

+I brushed 2 thin coats of paint, letting it dry between coats.
 And it passed a scratch test after 24 hours of drying.
 (This was on a wood surface that had not been prepped, other than cleaned off.)

-While it’s not recommended by Heirloom Traditions Paint, I fully believe that you can thin it out without compromising it’s durability and adhesion.
+While it’s not recommended by Heirloom Traditions Paint, I fully believe that you can thin it out without compromising its durability and adhesion.

 Check out this guide for painting furniture with Heirloom Traditions Paint.